Skip to main content

 Microsoft Sentinel - Cloud-Native SIEM and SOAR

-Microsoft Sentinel: Cloud-native Security Information and Event Management (SIEM) with AI-powered threat detection and security orchestration.
+Microsoft Sentinel: Cloud-native SIEM from Microsoft Azure with AI-powered threat detection and security orchestration (SOAR).

 security